thunderbird/webext-docs/tabs.rst

       :name: [``urls``]
       :type: (array of string)

       A list of URLs or URL patterns.
 Events that cannot match any of the URLs will be filtered out.
-Filtering with urls requires the ``"tabs"`` or  ``"activeTab"`` permission.
+Filtering with urls requires the :permission:`tabs` or  :permission:`activeTab` permission.

    .. api-member::